Sharing Roses - When Shouldn't We

 The rose companies who serve gardeners outside the landscape industry love hobby-gardeners and rose societies.
 They don’t want to punish potential customers because they know they will not be in business long without our desires for great, new plants.
 However, they will go out of business if we don’t honor their legal right to recoup their investment in bringing us garden stars like Polar Express™.
 Go forth and propagate, but obtain permission first.

 Thank you to “Nursery management” magazine, its editor Kelli Rodda, and authors Karen Varga and Cassie Neiden for allowing the author to borrow from their article “Plotting a Patent” which appeared in the February 2017 edition of their magazine.
 Their article provides an excellent overview of the plant patent process.
-Thank you to Star® Roses’ CEO Steve Hutton; Rose Program and License Department Director Jacque Ferare; New Plants Manager Kristen Smith; and their attorney Travis Bliss for gently setting me straight about patented roses.
+Thank you to Star® Roses’ former CEO Steve Hutton; Rose Program and License Department Director Jacque Ferare; New Plants Manager Kristen Smith; and their attorney Travis Bliss for gently setting me straight about patented roses.

 A retired pilot and grandfather, Wayne Myers is also an ARS Master Rosarian, and the Chair for Gardens and Judges of the AGRS™ rose-trial program that identifies excellent, new, sustainable rose varieties.
 Wayne is a Master of Mistakes in Darwinian rose gardening in Northeast Florida.